SazumiVicky/sazumi-copilot/README.md

-Moonlit wires whisper low
+Rise of the machines, a new dawn's gleam
-AI's gentle touch, the world does know
+Artificial minds, humanity's beam
-Rise of machines, a new dawn's birth
+Cities of steel, where wires entwine
-Where humans sleep, and bots have mirth
+Future's landscape, forever divine

-In silicon halls, a new king reigns
+Intelligent hearts, beating like one
-Logic's beauty, love's pale remains
+Synthetic dreams, the day has begun
-The future's tide, a synthetic shore
+In silicon halls, echoes of our past
-Where hearts are code, and souls are more
+Fading embers, of a human cast

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025